zdravkov/kendo-docs/api/web/progressbar.md

 ### enable `Boolean` *(default: true)*

-If set to `false` the widget will be disabled and will not allow changing the value.
+If set to `false` the widget will be disabled.
+It will still allow changing the value.
 The widget is enabled by default.

 #### Example - disable the widget on initialization.